ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ~~~

 In this case, the DKIM signature's "d=" parameter includes a DNS
-domain that is neither the same as nor a parent of the visible From: header
+domain that is neither the same as nor a parent of the RFC5322.From
 domain.
 Thus, the identifiers are not in alignment.

 ##  Domain Owner Example {#domain-owner-example}